danbev/learning-nodejs/notes/snapshot.md

     env_info = NodeMainInstance::GetEnvSerializeInfo();
   }
 ```
-These functions are the ones that were generated by node_mksnapshot:
+These functions are the ones that were generated by node_mksnapshot and
+can be found in out/{BUILD_TYPE}/obj/gen/node_snapshot.cc:
 ```c++
 static const int blob_size = 539943;
 static v8::StartupData blob = { blob_data, blob_size };